cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_leaderboard.md

 }
 ```

 Now your leaderboard chain can receive player information from chains with the leaderboard module!
-However, you need to do some more work in order to update the board from this information.
+However, you need to do some more work in order to update the board on this information.

-There are two places where you can call for an update on the board structure: in the `OnRecvCandidatePacket`, so each player sending information will pay the fee for sorting and clipping the leaderboard; or you can again create a separate transaction for anyone to sort and clip the leaderboard on the leaderboard chain, like you did for the checkers chain.
+There are two places where you can call for an update on the board structure:

+* In `OnRecvCandidatePacket`, so each player sending information will pay the fee for sorting and clipping the leaderboard.
+* Or you can again create a separate transaction for anyone to sort and clip the leaderboard on the leaderboard chain as you did for the checkers chain.

-Here you will extend the `x/leaderboard/keeper/candidate.go` file in order to call for an update in the `OnRecvCandidatePacket`.
-You need to create some helper functions in `x/leaderboard/keeper/board.go` and to adjust the `updateBoard` function.
+Here you will extend the `x/leaderboard/keeper/candidate.go` file in order to call for an update in `OnRecvCandidatePacket`.
+You need to create some helper functions in `x/leaderboard/keeper/board.go` and adjust the `updateBoard` function.

 ```golang